- You home never seems to stay clean, no matter how hard you try

 You might think that you don’t have time to do a load of laundry every day, but because it is a much smaller load, it’s so much quicker to sort, wash and put away.

 Get into a routine of putting the clothes in the washer first thing in the morning.
-Then when you get home in the evening, switch them over to the dryer and, finally, after
+Then when you get home in the evening, switch them over to the dryer and, finally, after dinner, you can quickly put all the clothes away.
+Trust me, it doesn’t take long if you do it every day.

 Some people won’t have enough laundry to do it every day.
 Please don’t run your washing machine for just one pair of pants, underwear and a shirt!
 If your household is smaller, then you might be able to do a load every other day or third day.
 Just don’t leave it too long!